-Employees who were downward reclassified on August 28, 2017 more than one pay grade due to the above classification changes will have their salaries remain frozen for the full two year period unless they promote to their previous pay grade or higher.
+B. Employees who were reclassified on August 9, 2021 due to the above classification changes will have their salaries remain frozen for the full two year period unless they obtain the required certification(s) and or license(s).

-Section 11.5 Certifications for Mechanical Inspector and Mechanical Inspector Foremen Positions at Development Services
+Section 11.7 Certifications for Mechanical Inspector and Mechanical Inspector Foremen Positions at Development Services